 The International Oil Pollution Compensation Funds (IOPC)

-The International Oil Pollution Compensation Funds (IOPC Funds) are three intergovernmental organisations (the 1971 Fund, the 1992 Fund and the Supplementary Fund) which provide compensation for oil pollution damage resulting from spills of persistent oil from tankers.
+The International Oil Pollution Compensation Funds (IOPC Funds) are two intergovernmental organisations (the 1992 Fund and the Supplementary Fund) which provide compensation for oil pollution damage resulting from spills of persistent oil from tankers.
 Under this compensation regime the owner of a tanker is liable to pay compensation up to a certain limit for oil pollution damage following an escape of persistent oil from his ship.
-If that amount does not cover all the admissible claims, further compensation is available from the 1992 Fund if the damage occurs in a State which is a Member of that Fund.
-Additional compensation may also be available from the Supplementary Fund if the State is a Member of that Fund as well.
+If the amount available from the 1992 Fund does not cover all the admissible claims, additional compensation may be available from the 1992 Fund.
+Supplementary Fund, if the State is a Member of that Fund as well.

 The IOPC Funds are financed by levies on certain types of oil carried by sea.
 The levies are paid by entities which receive oil after sea transport, not by States.
 Anyone who has suffered pollution damage in a Member State may make a claim against the IOPC Funds for compensation.
 Information on the types of claims which are admissible is available in the Claims Manual.